rqawasme/CMPT471FinalProject/README.md

 Check [Algorithms Observations] folder

 ## References
+- DASH_Instructions.pdf
-Te-Yuan Huang, Ramesh Johari, Nick McKeown, Matthew Trunnell, and Mark Watson.
+- Te-Yuan Huang, Ramesh Johari, Nick McKeown, Matthew Trunnell, and Mark Watson.
 2014.
 A buffer-based approach to rate adaptation: evidence from a large video streaming service.
 In Proceedings of the 2014 ACM conference on SIGCOMM (SIGCOMM '14).
 ACM, New York, NY, USA, 187-198.
 DOI: https://doi.org/10.1145/2619239.2626296